How to Market Your Info-Product When You Don’t Have an Audience

 The first step in getting people to your site is creating content they can’t ignore.
 At this stage, you want to be educating readers on the topic of your info-product and telling them why they need it in their lives.

-For example, if you’re selling an e-book about social media, you might want to funnel interested people to your site by writing a post about social media myths, or a guide to setting up the perfect social media schedule.
+For example, if you’re selling an e-book about social media, you might want to funnel interested people to your site by writing a post about social media myths, or a beginner’s guide to information products.